Caelc2216/OS-notes/Ch 28 & 29/reading.md

 # OS Support
 the OS uses a queue to make sure that no processes are starving.
+**two phase lock** for the first phase spins in case lock is available soon if not it goes to sleep in phase 2

 # Chapter 29
+Types                   Scalability
+- locks                 - approximate counters
+- linked list           - hand over hand
+- queue                 - conditional weights/variables
+- hash table            - Locks for each Key

 **approximate counters** each thread has a local counter that it increments until it gets to the threshold S at which point it adds the value to the global counter and resets the local counter to 0.
 **hand over hand locking** You have locks for each node in a linked list